walmartlabs/lacinia/docs/fields.rst

 **Fields are functions**.
-Or, more specifically, fields are a kind of operation that begins with some data, adds in other details (such as field arguments provided in the query), and produces new data that can be incorporated into a response.
+Or, more specifically, fields are a kind of operation that begins with some data, adds in other details (such as field arguments provided in the query), and produces new data that can be incorporated into the overall result.

 Field Definition
 ----------------